How to File Your Taxes for Free

 Free Tax Preparation Provided by Volunteer Services

 Many communities provide free tax preparation for people who earn less than a certain amount.
-In my community, free tax preparation is provided by the United Way for all those with earned incomes of less than $62,000, although this figure will vary with the geographic location and the tax year.
+In my community, free tax preparation is provided by the United Way for all those with earned incomes of less than $67,000, although this figure will vary with the geographic location and the tax year.
 Other restrictions may also apply.
 Because most of these services are provided by volunteers, they cannot handle complex tax situations.
-For instance, a self-employed person with more than one business probably would not qualify for the free services.
+For instance, a self-employed person with more than 1 business probably would not qualify for the free services.

 These free tax services are provided under the Volunteer Income Tax Assistance (VITA) grant program, an IRS initiative designed to support free tax preparation service for the underserved through various partner organizations.
-This service helps low- to moderate-income individuals, persons with disabilities, the elderly, and limited English speakers file their taxes each year.
+This service helps low- to moderate-income individuals, persons with disabilities, the elderly, and limited English speakers to file their taxes each year.
 IRS awards matching funds to these support organizations that offer free tax preparation services during the tax filing season at locations in all 50 states and the District of Columbia.
 You can find your nearest location by using the IRS finder tool: Find a Location for Free Tax Prep | Internal Revenue Service.
-Note that you will only find free tax assistance by searching between mid-January and April 15, since these are the times when free tax assistance is available.
+Note that you will only find free tax assistance by searching between mid-January and April 15 since these are the times when free tax assistance is available.

 Here is a list of items to bring with you, if applicable or available: